byrd-laif/soilMakers/readme.md

 *An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to others.*

-### *The Ecology Is The Economy.*
+#### *The Ecology Is The Economy.*

-#### *Conservation as a consequence of lifestyle/production.*
+***Conservation as a consequence of lifestyle/production.***

 **Projecting ones lifestyle into a future possibility, living the creative process, and designing a living that feeds the Soul and honors the Soil, that pays the Bills.**

-#### *Examining ecologic behaviors.*
+**Examining ecologic behaviors.**

-***Loss of biodiversity is directly related to the lifestyles of human beings.***
+*Loss of biodiversity is directly related to the lifestyles of human beings.*

 *It's time to start comparing consumption and lifestyle, and checking this against nature's ability to provide for this consumption.
 Humans have destroyed and continue to destroy the habitats of species on a daily basis.
 It's time to own up to the realities of what that translates to for the generations to come, aesthetically and otherwise.
 It's time to be *Ecologically Realistic* and get back to the *heart* of what *life* is all about.*

+**This is about honesty and responsibility.
+Honesty; admitting to what is.
+Responsibility; not blaming anybody else.**

 # *Soil Sisters ~ Eco-logical Movement And Enterprise*

 ## Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.

-### *A mutually beneficial, 'symbiotic legacy venture' with Mother Earth.
+### *A mutually beneficial; 'symbiotic legacy venture' with Mother Earth.
 An ecosystem that operates to deliver positive bio-logical impact and by that symbiotically profit through seeding the soil, the Womb of Mother Earth.
 Directly addressing the biological effects of climate change.*

 #### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
-Soil Sisters cultivate an ally, bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.
+Soil Sisters cultivate an ally; bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

-***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical actions that are transferable through to nature. ***Bio-Logical Earth Care*** provides the environment for an enlightened, sustainable future.
-Cultivating a bio-logical consciousness; conservation of freedom as a consequence of Lifestyle/Production.
+***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that are transferable through to nature. ***Bio-Logical Earth Care*** provides the environment for an enlightened, sustainable future.

 ***Power as responsibility rather than domination.*** A radical sift from the 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
 To an 'Eco-logical Partnership', *Bio-Logical Freedom; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

 **Partnership systems support mutually respectful and caring relations.** Reconciliation; forgiveness, free to turn and question: Where does Wo-Man go from here?

-**This is about honesty and responsibility.
-Honesty; admitting to what is.
-Responsibility; not blaming anybody else.**
+#### *Environ-Mental Health*

-**Environ-Mental Health ~ *The ethics of ecology;* Learning to live in the light of Nature.**
+*The ethics of ecology;* Learning to live in the light of Nature.

-**The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
+The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
 Feelings provide a powerful way of finding out which lifestyle patterns are balanced and which are not.
-Ones dream and the dream of the planet As One.**
+Ones dream and the dream of the planet As One.

 ***The fundamental human birthright; Connection with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - *Is The Expression Of A Bio-Logical Need.*

-### *Quality Of Life* - Loss of biodiversity and ecosystems are catastrophic, impacts are symbiotic and happen within the physical body through too *Mother Earth,* far into future generations.
+#### *Quality Of Life*

+Loss of biodiversity and ecosystems are catastrophic, impacts are symbiotic and happen within the physical body through too *Mother Earth,* far into future generations.

-**Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
-Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.* The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.**
+Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
+Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.* The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.

 #### An opportunity for the creation of something new and beautiful.

-**Putting nature on the balance sheet.
+***Putting nature on the balance sheet.
 Bio-Logical Eco System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting them into bio-gold, Earth Care Commodities and Services.**
+Mobilizing bio-resources (organic refuse) and converting them into bio-gold, Earth Care Commodities and Services.***

-**Today’s young generation are being handed the biggest challenge of all; *'Cultivating Biodiversity'* the symbiotic living *'Fabric of Life'* of this planet.**
+Today’s young generation are being handed the biggest challenge of all; *'Cultivating Biodiversity'* the symbiotic living *'Fabric of Life'* of this planet.

-**Not addressing immediate needs is an insult to the young.
-People with passion, purpose and practical skills make the world a better place.**
+Not addressing immediate needs is an insult to the young.
+People with passion, purpose and practical skills make the world a better place.

-#### *It's time to call home.
-To act and that act to transfer through Mother Earth, soil to soul cultivate cultures that heal.*
+**It's time to call home.
+To act and that act to transfer through Mother Earth, soil to soul cultivate cultures that heal.**

 #### Explore